dimisjim/blog/content/_index.md

 You can also read more [about](/about/) me, or [contact](/contact) me.

-Please don't abuse my contact details to send me unsolicited job offers or other spam.
+Please don't abuse my contact details to send me unsolicited job opportunities or other spam.

 ![xkcd comic](https://imgs.xkcd.com/comics/email_reply.png)